Discovering Jobs to Be Done

 Instead of a straightforward project brief or problem to solve, our clients’ ask was to innovate in the wine space by applying product design skills and design thinking.
 Before we began ideating, our team spent 3 months conducting deep research with wine consumers of all varieties, from casual house-party guests to avid enthusiasts training for their sommelier certifications.
 After interviewing a total of 16 participants and collecting over 50 distinct themes from our qualitative research results, we used the Jobs to Be Done framework to distill our findings into 6 distinct sub-jobs which laddered up to one, overarching Job to Be Done.

 Jobs for which our research participants hire wine

 Product Design Jam

 In order to shift our focus from research to product design, our team gathered together for a weekend-long mini design jam with the goal of quickly generating and testing a backlog of ideas (based on our 6 Jobs to Be Done) from which we could formulate a final prototype in the second half of our project.
 Borrowing heavily from Jake Knapp’s design sprint guidelines, we workshopped our way through two rounds of flare and focus exercises, followed by rapid prototyping and user testing sessions.

-Medium article about our experience, written by our content strategist Katie Jones
+Medium article about our Design Jam experience, written by our content strategiest Katie Jones